-Project variations for Dt and Zt costs
+Project variation for general uncertainty mechanism Dt and Zt costs

-- 3.5 The UR recognises that some D_t, and Z_t, costs can be uncertain or outside SONI's control, or that efficient levels of costs may change as the appropriate scope of a project changes. - 3.6 In the event that the approved cost cap will be breached, SONI may submit an application to increase the cap.
-SONI can make such variation requests at any time, but should endeavour to do so in advance of the cap being exceeded.

-- 3.7 To apply for a variation, SONI should resubmit the pro-forma template identifying that it is a variation on an existing cap.
-This should be provided alongside an explanation, supported by evidence, as to why additional spend is both efficient and necessary (or mandatory). - 3.8 The pro-forma should cover the full costs of the project (not just the additional costs subject to the variation application).
-The UR will evaluate and approve (or reject) in line with the process detailed above. - 3.9 The TSO is also free to submit further requests above the £40k threshold at any time during the year using the template. - 3.10 If required, UR approvals will signal if a Dt or Zt submission is considered uncontrollable expenditure.
+- 6.1 The UR recognises that some D_t, and Z_t, costs can be uncertain or outside SONI's control, or that efficient levels of costs may change as the appropriate scope of a project changes. - In the event that the approved cost cap will be breached, SONI may submit an application to increase the cap.
+SONI can make such variation requests at any time, but should endeavour to do so in advance of the cap being exceeded. - 6.3 To apply for a variation, SONI should resubmit the pro-forma template identifying that it is a variation on an existing cap.
+This should be provided alongside an explanation, supported by evidence, as to why additional spend is both efficient and necessary (or mandatory). - The pro-forma should cover the full costs of the project (not just the additional costs subject to the variation application).
+The UR will evaluate and approve (or reject) in line with the process detailed above. - The TSO is also free to submit further requests above the £40k threshold at any time during the year using the template. - 6.6 If required, UR approvals will signal if a Dt or Zt submission is considered uncontrollable expenditure.
 If this designation is given, variation applications must still be made for spend above the initial cap.
-However, such applications will be allowed in all instances as specified in the approval. - 3.11 Where costs are within SONI's control, overspend without approval will not be allowed in tariffs.
+However, such applications will be allowed in all instances as specified in the approval. - 6.7 Where costs are within SONI's control, overspend without approval will not be allowed in tariffs.
 The risk of overspend of uncertain allowances is recognised.
-However this has been separately remunerated and accounted for by the CMA and the UR in the revised licence Nt term.3
+However this has been separately remunerated and accounted for by the CMA and the UR in the revised licence Nt term.9

-Project variation for Et and Vt scope changes
+Project variation for general uncertainty mechanism Et and Vt scope changes